Pilot Butte, Saskatchewan: Post-war regrowth and recent history

-Storm of 1995 and recent history

 A violent storm known as the Pilot Butte storm of 1995 hit the area on 26 August 1995, damaging most homes in the community.
 In the following years, trees were replanted throughout town and homes were repaired.
-In 2001, Pilot Butte's Prairie Junior Hockey League team was renamed from the Express to the Storm to remember the event, and in 2020, residents of the town observed a 25-year-anniversary of the event.

-Since the storm, the town has continued to grow and is home to a post office, school, church, library, gas station, and various restaurants and manufacturing plants.
-Recreational facilities in town include an indoor and outdoor rink, four ball diamonds, a splash park, and various other parks.
-In 2001, the Regina Express junior hockey team were relocated to Pilot Butte; the team would be renamed to the Pilot Butte Storm in 2003 (after the 1995 storm) and go on to win the PJHL title four times and win bronze at the Keystone Cup in 2011.
+In 2001, the Regina Express junior hockey team, who play in the Prairie Junior Hockey League, were relocated to Pilot Butte.
+The team was renamed to the Pilot Butte Storm in 2003 to remember the 1995 storm, and since then the storm have won the league title four times, also winning bronze at the Keystone Cup in 2011.

 In 2002, Pilot Butte hosted the Western Canadian Softball Championships, and in 2007, the town celebrated its 125th anniversary with a slow-pitch tournament, powwow, the introduction of a town flag, and the writing of a town history book.
-The community's annual rodeo has attracted visitors to the town every summer since 1993.
-The 2010s saw the beginning of new housing and commercial developments in town during the mayorship of Nat Ross.
-Construction was completed on a new water treatment and sewer disposal facility in 2014, and the town received federal and provincial funding for wastewater treatment upgrades in 2017.
+The 2010s saw the beginning of new housing and commercial developments in town.
+Construction was completed on a new water treatment and sewer disposal facility in 2014, which saw the town win legal dispute with residents who protested the project.
+Pilot Butte received federal and provincial funding for wastewater treatment upgrades in 2017.
 In 2018, a diverging diamond interchange opened on the Pilot Butte access road as part of the Regina Bypass project, only the second of its kind in Canada.

 From 2016 to 2021, Pilot Butte was the fastest growing population centre in Saskatchewan, recording a 23.4% increase in population at the 2021 census.